gegii/parallel-calculator/README.md

 - Evaluates simple and complex mathematical expressions.
 - Supports parentheses and operator precedence.
-- Utilizes worker threads to perform calculations in parallel.
+- Utilizes worker threads and promises to perform calculations in parallel.
-- Comprehensive unit tests for service logic.
+- Unit tests for service logic.
+- Error handling.

 ## Installation & Usage